 Trains leave Bangkok's Thonburi Train Station and arrive at Kanchanaburi in about 3 hours.
 There are only 2 daily trains going to Kanchanaburi so you should plan accordingly.

-Flights to Kanchanaburi
+Flight to Kanchanaburi

 The nearest airport is in Bangkok.